speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-19-[OS] Process Concept.md

 - Process executes last statement and then asks the operating system to delete it using the exit() system call.
   - Returns status data from child to parent (via wait())
   - Process’ resources are deallocated by operating system
-- Parent may terminate the execution of children processes using the abort() system call.
+- Parent may terminate the execution of children processes using the **abort()** system call.
 Some reasons for doing so:
+  - 다른 프로세스가 나를 종료시키려 할 때 쓰는 것이 abort
   - Child has exceeded allocated resources
   - Task assigned to child is no longer required
   - The parent is exiting
     - operating systems does not allow a child to continue if its parent terminates

 - Some operating systems do not allow child to exists if its parent has terminated.
 If a process terminates, then all its children must also be terminated.
-  - cascading termination.
+  - **cascading termination**.
 All children, grandchildren, etc. are terminated.
   - The termination is initiated by the operating system.
 - The parent process may wait for termination of a child process by using the wait()system call.
 The call returns status information and the pid of the terminated process
   - pid = wait(&status);

+정상적인 방법으로 종료하지 못하는 프로세스

-- If no parent waiting (did not invoke wait()) process is a zombie
+- If no parent waiting (did not invoke wait()) process is a **zombie**
-- If parent terminated without invoking wait , process is an orphan
+- If parent terminated without invoking wait , process is an **orphan**

 <br>